The Greatest White Paper on Intelligent Speaker (aka Voice Recognition) Ever.

 Note: You can not create or update your voice print while you are in a meeting.
 If you try to do this, you will receive this awkwardly worded notice:

-How to use Intelligent Speaker in a meeting
+How to use Intelligent Speaker in a Meeting

 Now that you have your voice print made, you just roll into a conference room and start talking and magic happens, right?